Challenges in Restructuring Community-based Moderation: Findings

 \subsection{Technical challenges}

-As a piece of software developed to support semi-autonomous communities of various sizes, FlaggedRevs' configuration is very flexible.
-Each wiki community can dictate its own threshold for different user access levels, workflows, user automatic promotion requirements, and so on \cite{flaggedrevs_main}.
-However, there are still a range of technical challenges that our analysis suggests may harm user experience and which, in turn, hurt the system's long-term prognosis.
+Our analysis suggests a range of technical challenges may harm user experience, which, in turn, may hurt the system's long-term prognosis.

-\subsubsection{Scalability and Production Misalignment}
+\subsubsection{Scalability and production misalignment.}

-Scalability is one of the primary concerns moderators voiced with nonautomated prepublication moderation tools like FlaggedRevs---in particular and in general.
+Scalability is one of the primary concerns moderators voiced with nonautomated prepublication moderation tools like FlaggedRevs.
 Because they require moderators to approve pending contributions, unreviewed contributions can easily snowball if moderators cannot efficiently handle them.
 This problem is partially addressed by the ability to reward active registered users with a promotion such that their work will be automatically approved.
 However, as time goes on, backlogs can become effectively unrecoverable for many wikis with FlaggedRevs enabled.
-We frequently read and heard these complaints on different discussion pages and in interviews.
+We frequently read and heard these complaints.

-In simple and stark terms, I4 shared their struggle of dealing with the backlog problem when FlaggedRevs is installed, saying:
+I4 shared their struggle in dealing with the backlog problem, saying:

-\begin{quote} [...]so any random page [...] with an IP makes an edit, someone must review it, and we don't have the capacity of volunteers who can go through all these backlogs and review everything and judge if it's good or not.
-(I4) \end{quote}
+\begin{quote} [...] so any random page with an IP makes an edit, someone must review it, and we don't have the capacity of volunteers who can go through all these backlogs and review everything and judge if it's good or not (I4). \end{quote}